SpiritIT/timezonecomplete/README.md

 </html>
 ```

 In theory this bundle is also usable using module loaders like [RequireJS](http://requirejs.org/).
-However, this has not been thouroughly tested yet, so help on this part is welcome.
+However, this has not been thoroughly tested yet, so help on this part is welcome.

 ## FAQ